 Make sure the lids are tightened fully to prevent any bacteria forming.

-This chutney is best serves with cheese, cold cuts or sausages.
+This chutney is best served with cheese, cold cuts or sausages.